Inez-y/user_docs_Inez_Saeyoung/docs/creation1.md

 ## Conclusion

-Now you can navigate, create a file or directory on your computer through the command line on the terminal! :partying_face:
+Now you can navigate, create a file or folder on your computer through the command line on the terminal! :partying_face: